KochLabCode/BeyondFixedPoints/README.md

-# Beyond Fixed Points
+# Ghost channels and Ghost cycles

-This code reproduces the results and figures from the study:
+The code reproduces the simulation results and analyses from the publication:

-Koch D, Nandan A, Ramesan G, Koseska A (2023): Beyond fixed points: transient quasi-stable dynamics emerging from ghost channels and cycles.
-In: Arxiv. https://doi.org/10.48550/arXiv.2309.17201
+Koch D., Nandan A., Ramesan G., Tyukin I., Gorban A., Koseska A. (2024):
+Ghost channels and ghost cycles guiding long transients in dynamical systems
+In: _Physical Review Letters_ (forthcoming)
+(an early preprint is available at https://arxiv.org/abs/2309.17201)

+For further questions, please contact Daniel Koch (dkoch.research@protonmail.com) and Akhilesh Nandan (akhilesh.nandan@mpinb.mpg.de).